aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/using-lightcells-api/_index.md

 Sometimes you need to read and write large Microsoft Excel files with a huge list of data or content in the worksheet.
 The LightCells API is useful for creating huge Excel spreadsheets: with it, you need less memory and get better performance and efficiency.

 {{% /alert %}}

-# Event Driven Architecture
+# Event‑Driven Architecture

 Aspose.Cells provides the LightCells API, mainly designed to manipulate cell data one by one without building a complete data model block (using the Cell collection etc.) into memory.
-It works in an event-driven mode.
+It works in an event‑driven mode.

 To save workbooks, provide the cell content cell by cell when saving, and the component saves it to the output file directly.

-When reading template files, the component parses every cell and provides their value one by one.
+When reading template files, the component parses every cell and provides **its** value one by one.

 In both procedures, one Cell object is processed and then discarded; the Workbook object does not hold the collection.
 In this mode, therefore, memory is saved when importing and exporting Microsoft Excel files that have a large data set which would otherwise use a lot of memory.

 Even though the LightCells API processes the cells in the same way for XLSX and XLS files (it does not actually load all cells in memory but processes one cell and then discards it), it saves memory more effectively for XLSX files than XLS files because of the different data models and structures of the two formats.

 However, **for XLS files**, to save more memory, developers can specify a temporary location for saving temporary data generated during the Save process.
-Commonly, **using LightCells API to save XLSX files may save 50% or more memory** than using the common way; **saving XLS may save about 20-40% memory**.
+Commonly, **using the LightCells API to save XLSX files may save 50 % or more memory than using the conventional method; saving XLS may save about 20‑40 % memory**.

 ## Writing a Large Excel File

 Aspose.Cells provides an interface, `LightCellsDataProvider`, that needs to be implemented in your program.
-The interface represents the data provider for saving large spreadsheet files in light-weight mode.
+The interface represents the data provider for saving large spreadsheet files in a lightweight mode.

-When saving a workbook by this mode, `StartSheet(int)` is checked when saving every worksheet in the workbook.
-For one sheet, if `StartSheet(int)` is true, then all the data and properties of rows and cells of this sheet to be saved are provided by this implementation.
-In the first place, `NextRow()` is called to get the next row index to be saved.
-If a valid row index is returned (the row index must be in ascending order for the rows to be saved), then a Row object representing this row is provided for implementation to set its properties by `StartRow(Row)`.
+When saving a workbook in this mode, `StartSheet(int)` is checked for every worksheet in the workbook.
+For a sheet, if `StartSheet(int)` returns true, then all the data and properties of rows and cells of this sheet to be saved are supplied by this implementation.
+First, `NextRow()` is called to obtain the next row index to be saved.
+If a valid row index is returned (the row index must be in ascending order for the rows to be saved), then a Row object representing this row is provided to the implementation so that its properties can be set via `StartRow(Row)`.

-For one row, `NextCell()` is checked first.
-If a valid column index is returned (the column index must be in ascending order for all cells of one row to be saved), then a Cell object representing that cell is provided for implementation to set its data and properties by `StartCell(Cell)`.
-After the data of the cell is set, the cell is saved directly to the generated spreadsheet file and the next cell is checked and processed.
+For a row, `NextCell()` is checked first.
+If a valid column index is returned (the column index must be in ascending order for all cells of one row to be saved), then a Cell object representing that cell is provided to the implementation so that its data and properties can be set via `StartCell(Cell)`.
+After the cell’s data is set, the cell is saved directly to the generated spreadsheet file and the next cell is checked and processed.

 ### Writing a Large Excel File: Example

 Please see the following sample code to see the working of the LightCells API.
-Add and remove, or update the code segments according to your needs.
+Add, remove, or update the code segments according to your needs.

-The program creates a huge file with **10,000 (10000x30 matrix) records** in a worksheet and fills them with dummy data.
-You can specify your own matrix by changing the `rowsCount` and `colsCount` variables in the `Main()` method.
+The program creates a huge file with **10,000 (10000 × 30 matrix) records** in a worksheet and fills them with dummy data.
+You can specify your own matrix by changing the `rowsCount` and `colsCount` variables in the script.

 ```html
 <!DOCTYPE html>